KazDragon/terminalpp/README.md

 # The Basics

 The purpose of the library is to be able to allow the usage of ANSI escape codes to their fullest potential in order to create fully-featured text-based applications.
-The use cases for such software include interactive forms of command-line software, and even GUI-style applications over the internet using terminal emulators such as Xterm, PuTTY, or even some MUD clients (e.g Tintin++).
+The use cases for such software range from interactive forms of command-line software up to GUI-style applications over the internet using terminal emulators such as Xterm, PuTTY, or even some MUD clients (e.g Tintin++).

 At its most fundamental level, Terminal++ is in the business of manipulating character elements on the screen, where each element is encoded as a glyph, which describes the character that is presented to the user, and a series of non-character graphical attributes.
 These are encapsulated in the following classes: